uk-gov-mirror/nhsdigital.healthcare-worker-api/README.md

 ### Public App Documentation

-The [public app documentation](https://digital.nhs.uk/developer/api-catalogue/healthcare-worker) is taken from the OAS file at specification/healthcare-worker-api.yaml.
-Merging to develop will publish the specification to the [UAT catalogue](https://uat2.nhsd.io/developer/api-catalogue/healthcare-worker), and deploying to INT will deploy to the main public catalogue.
+The [public app documentation](https://digital.nhs.uk/developer/api-catalogue/healthcare-fhir-api) is taken from the OAS file at specification/healthcare-worker-api.yaml.
+Merging to develop will publish the specification to the [UAT catalogue](https://uat2.nhsd.io/developer/api-catalogue/healthcare-fhir-api), needs AWS VPN to access UAT catalogue, and deploying to INT will deploy to the main public catalogue.

 ### Pipeline tokens